asobiesk/WebChat/README.md

 # WebChat
-[Java] Repository contains web messenger project created for event-oriented programming course.
+Web messenger project created for event-oriented programming course at Warsaw University of Technology.